 “In short, the plot kicks ass.”

-Here’s the cover and Chapter one.
+Here are the cover and Chapter one.

 Andorra Pett and the Oort Cloud Café